YehudaKremer/msix/doc/context_menu_configuration.md

 ### 12. Conclusion

 Now you can build your msix package and install it to your computer.
 You will see your context menu item when you right click to a file or folder.
+You may need to restart your computer to see your context menu item.

 For more information like how to add subcommands, I am leaving some useful links below.